AnhTongThanh/Blog/README.md

 + Panel - 5: Category Edit Update data and delete data using Eloquent in Laravel
 + Panel - 6: How to Add Posts with Form Request using Eloquent and Fetch data in Laravel
 + Panel - 7: How to edit & update post data with Form Request & delete post in laravel
++ Panel - 8: How to integrate Summernote JS Editor for Post description in laravel